-In Telelogic Change, change requests and tasks are always assigned to local resolvers.
-Thus, e-mail triggers only have to handle local user names, and setup e-mail aliases for the local user names.
+In Rational Change, change requests and tasks are always assigned to local resolvers.
+Thus, email triggers only have to handle local user names, and setup email aliases for the local user names.

 In DCS, however, the change request or task resolver may be at a remote database.
 Moreover, this user may not exist at the local site.
-Therefore you must either setup e-mail aliases for such remote users, or adapt the trigger scripts to pass the target dbid.
-You must consider this when constructing e-mail addresses.
+Therefore you must either setup email aliases for such remote users, or adapt the trigger scripts to pass the target dbid.
+You must consider this when constructing email addresses.

-The e-mail notification text may need to include the DCM dbid of the database in which the change request or task is modifiable.
+The email notification text may need to include the DCM dbid of the database in which the change request or task is modifiable.
 By default, the notification text includes the path of the database from which the assignment was made.
 However, the change request or task may only be modifiable in another database.
 The trigger script will not be able to automatically determine the path of the remote database.
 Hence, the notification may have to include only the DCM dbid, or the trigger script may have to test the dbid and map it to the appropriate remote database path.

-How DCS extends Telelogic Change dialogs and usage
+Overview of Rational Change dialogs and usage